 Our Coronavirus Response

-Our Emergency Response Team, formed in late February to address the COVID-19 crisis, meets online daily to make decisions about how to best serve our communities while doing all we can to ensure the safety of all who walk through our doors.
+Our Emergency Response Team, formed in late February to address the COVID-19 crisis, continues to meet regularly to make decisions about how to best serve our communities while doing all we can to ensure the safety of all who walk through our doors.
 But we wouldn’t be able to do any of it without the folks who work on the front lines every day.
-They are the heart and soul of our company, and we are profoundly grateful for their extraordinary efforts the past several weeks.
+They are the heart and soul of our company, and we are profoundly grateful for their extraordinary efforts.

 On this page we share what we’re doing to minimize the spread of COVID-19, care for our people and other actions we’ve taken in response to the pandemic.
-We’ll continue to make more changes as needed and will post updates each week.
+We’ll continue to make changes and post updates as needed.
 You can also follow our markets on Facebook for developments.
 Thank you for your trust in us.
 We are all in this together, and together we’ll make it through.

 Maintaining six feet between yourself and others can be hard to do in a grocery store.
 While we need to rely on our customers to maintain a safe distance as they shop, we’ve made some changes to make it easier to practice social distancing in our markets:

-- Wait lists: We’ve implemented a wait list system during our busiest hours (except at Lakemont) to better enable social distancing within the markets.
-When you get to your market, you may see a sign or employee at the door indicating that the “wait list” is being used.
-On you’re mobile device, navigate to your market’s website.
-If you’re at a Central Market open www.central-market.com, if you’re at our market on Bainbridge or in Ballard, go to www.central-market.com.
-Tap the “Get in Line” link on the homepage, then select the “+Add Me” button in the upper right-hand corner of your market’s wait list page.
-You’ll be asked for your name and phone number and will received a text when it’s your turn.
-If you don’t have a phone, an employee at the door will be able to get your name on the list, then hang out near the entry (maintaining six feet distance between yourself and others please) so you can hear when your name is called.
-If are using a phone, please wait in your car to lessen the gathering at the entry.
+- Wait lists: Ballard Market and Central Market Shoreline will use a digital wait list system during our busiest hours to ensure we do not exceed 25% capacity, as per the governor’s order.
+Our other markets will monitor customer counts at the entrance.
+When arriving at Central Market Shoreline, go to www.central-market.com on your mobile or www.central-market.com when arriving at Ballard Market.
+Tap “Get in Line” and you’ll either see “No wait list needed.
+Come on in!” or “+Add Me.”
+Enter your name and phone number and voila – you’re in line.
+You’ll get a text when it’s your turn to shop.
+If you don’t have a phone, an employee at the door will put your name on the list, then hang out near the entry (maintaining six feet distance between yourself and others please) so you can hear when your name is called.
+If you’re using a phone, please wait in your car.

 - Floor decals: We’ll have floor decals to remind our customers to keep a safe distance when waiting in lines.
 Currently we have tape on the floor at the check stands serving this function.